Are you ready to double your search traffic?

 I cover linking in detail later in this article, but it’s very important for SEO as one of Google’s top three ranking factors.

-Looking for an easier way to perform a website SEO audit?
-Here’s how to use QuickSprout to conduct a site audit and discover opportunities for improving your search traffic:
+Now if you want to save some time, there’s an easier way to do a site audit.
+Here’s how to use Ubersuggest to conduct a site audit and discover opportunities for improving your search traffic:

-Step #1: Go to QuickSprout.
-Enter your website URL into the box, and press Analyze website.
+Go to Ubersuggest.
+Enter your website URL into the box, and press Search.

 When you perform a full website SEO audit, you’ll likely find at least a few errors or suggestions for improvement.
 No one’s perfect!